Frequently Asked Questions - FAQ

 subscription

-The ICON core is continuously developed by leading European weather services such as the German Weather Service DWD and the Swiss Federal Office of Meteorology and Climatology MeteoSwiss.
+The ICON model is continuously developed by leading European weather services such as the German Meteorological Service, Deutscher Wetterdienst (DWD), and the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss.
 More detailed information about the ICON model can be found here.

-The resolution of a weather model is crucial for the quality of wind, temperature, and cloud forecasts.
-Especially in the Alps, where the topography is very complex, high-resolution models can better represent local conditions.
+The resolution of a weather model is crucial for the forecast quality of wind, temperature, and cloud predictions.
+Especially in the Alps, where the topography is very complex, high-resolution models can represent local conditions much better.

 Since March 2025, all XC Therm subscribers can also use the high-resolution forecasts of the ICON-CH1 model.
 The ICON-CH1 model is currently the best model for forecasting wind and convection in the Alps.